renanwolf/UniRate/README.md

 - `Off`

 The default value on editor is `Debug` if `IsDebugBuild` is true, otherwise `Info`.
 In runtime is `Info` if `IsDebugBuild` is true, otherwise `Warning`.

+## FAQ

+#### My camera/canvas is flickering

+It is probably related to a [Unity OnDemandRendering API](https://docs.unity3d.com/ScriptReference/Rendering.OnDemandRendering.html) bug.
+The cause may be the combination of some factors like Unity version, canvas render mode, update rate mode, plataform and some others.
+In most of the cases the bug only occurs in the Unity Editor and not in runtime.

+For more information from the community access: https://unity3d.com/search?gq=ondemandrendering%20flicker